jonathanraes/get-medium/README.md

 ```

 ## Using GetMedium
 Using a URL created by RSS2JSON for your Medium blog, it returns a list of your blog posts or truncated blog posts (default is set to return 305 characters).
 Other services to get JSON for your Medium feed might work but the structure could be different and may break the app.
-This will evnetually be a non-issue when GetMedium is update to not rely on RSS2JSON.
+If you come across anything like this, please open an issue.
+This will eventually be a non-issue when GetMedium is update to not rely on RSS2JSON.

 Publications have a feed format of https://medium.brianemorycom/feed and personal feeds have a format of https://medium.com/feed/@thebrianemory.
 Using the URL and https://rss2json.com, you will get a URL for an API call to return your feed in a JSON format.
 With RSS2JSON, you can use just your feed URL or you can register and use your API key to add more options like order by, order direction, and items count.

 ### RSS2JSON feed examples
 Using an API key: https://api.rss2json.com/v1/api.json?rss_url=https%3A%2F%2Fmedium.brianemory.com%2Ffeed&api_key=YOUR_API_KEY&count=3

 No API key: https://api.rss2json.com/v1/api.json?rss_url=https%3A%2F%2Fmedium.brianemory.com%2Ffeed

 ## How it works
 When calling `GetMedium.Truncated.blog_posts(url)`, where `url` is the URL to the API call you get from RSS2JSON, `HTTPoison` and `Poison` are used to fetch and parse the JSON.
 This returns a list of your posts.
 Calling `GetMedium.Full.blog_posts(url)` works the same way while returning the full content of your blog posts.

 By default, `GetMedium.Truncated.blog_posts` truncates the content at 305 characters.
 You can change the number of characters by passing `characters: 500` (where 500 is the value you want to truncate at).

 Both `GetMedium.Truncated.blog_posts` and `GetMedium.Full.blog_posts` return the content with the HTML tags removed.
 If you would like the raw HTML content, you can pass in `raw: true` as an argument.

 ## Examples using default characters and returning content with HTML tags removed
 An example of how it works.
 I am using my publications's RSS feed, I have registered with RSS2Json so I can use my API key to return only the last three of my blog posts.